• Skip to primary navigation

 • The lemon chocolate chip cookies are very soft as soon as they are out of the oven, so the resting time is essential to avoid them from breaking as you lift them.
 Let the cookies cool down on a wire rack.
 Store them in an airtight container if not consumed immediately.

-• I used dark chocolate chips in this recipe, and if you prefer, you can substitute these for milk chocolate chips or even sweet white chocolate chips.
-Also, if you are in a warm climate like me, keep the chips refrigerated until they are ready to go into the dough.
+• If you are in a warm climate, keep the chocolate chips refrigerated until they are ready to go into the dough.
 Keeping them out at room temperature can soften them and result in your cookie dough turning chocolate as you mix the chips in.

 • These lemon chocolate chip cookies spread considerably when baking, so place them well apart on the baking tray.
 This is to avoid them from touching and sticking to one another when baking.